Why Are Most Airplane Seats Blue?

 “Even though traveling by plane is statistically the safest way to travel, many passengers are still prone to stress while traveling on an airplane,” Kapoor tells Reader’s Digest.
 “It might seem like an insignificant detail, but it’s one that helps make flying the best way to travel.”

 A statement from Boeing on using the psychology of color when designing aircraft confirms this, noting that blue is “nearly unanimously” associated with peace.
 In addition, Boeing selects the patterns for cabin walls based on those found in nature because “these designs help create the relaxing environment that people find in the outdoors,” Virginia Tripp, a Teague designer who studies color psychology said in the statement.
+Also, if you’ve ever wondered, here is why the lines on the roads are yellow.

 It makes you feel cooler